 Leo almost falls over as he heads for the door.
 Sure enough, the glass door opens and a familiar, welcoming face appears.
 Lucky buggers!

 "Leo, hehe, hey what are you doing out here?
 Come in, come on in."
 All right, yes!
 It's Ned O'Brien, his clumsy and goofy friend.
 This is so excellent.
 He's known him for years, although only conversed with Ned on social media the last couple of years.

 Ned is the traffic and weather guy here.
 Why is he still here?
 Ned is a big, always cheerful fella who loves wearing black.
 He also loves to crack a joke or two seemingly all the time.
 Not the most athletic guy, safe to say, but he's good people.
 But poor fella, in his youth it was much harder for him to be a rebel since both parents were Satanists.

-Now Leo is with his friends, locked tight in the radio station that’s still playing Stuck in the Middle With You…Clowns to the left of him, jokers to the right…what a fitting tune.
+Relieved and swallowing hard, Leo is with his friends, locked tight in the radio station that’s still playing Stuck in the Middle With You…Clowns to the left of him, jokers to the right…what a fitting tune.

 Lights and air conditioning are working, water cooler full and plenty of big replacement bottles in the hallway.
 The sinks and toilets are working as well.
 Leo and Laszlo have found sanctuary, and it's clean and cool.
 They walk past the empty studio and offices to the staff lounge as Ned explains how the rooftop generator is making things comfortable.
 Seems the staff one by one stopped showing up, trying to take their families to safety.